Flying with the Skippy Squadron

 Former Qantas load master Ted Haslehurst flew that Sydney-Saigon route for four years.
 He is now President of Ashfield RSL sub-Branch.

-Barry Carol served in Vietnam as a forklift operator and is one of thousands of veterans who flew with the Skippy Squadron.
+Barry Carroll served in Vietnam as a forklift operator and is one of thousands of veterans who flew with the Skippy Squadron.

 Now, more than 50 years later, Ted and Barry share their experience of flying with the Skippy Squadron.